Why Is “Catching Feelings” Such A Bad Thing?

 I can’t tell you how many times I’ve heard the phrase, “I hope I don’t catch feelings for him.”
-It’s a phrase used when someone doesn’t want to develop feelings for someone they’re hooking up with or casually dating.
+Catching feelings means you develop (unwanted) romantic feelings for someone you’re hooking up with or casually dating.

-Basically, they're describing falling in love with someone as if it's a cold or the flu that should be avoided at all costs.
+Basically, people who are afraid of "catching feelings" are describing falling in love with someone as if it's a cold or the flu that should be avoided at all costs.
 In a culture that celebrates hooking up with no strings attached over committed relationships, developing feelings for someone you’re casually dating is the ultimate taboo.
 So I’m posing two big questions here: 1) Why is “catching feelings” bad? and 2) What’s the point of dating if you’re not looking for romance?

 Why Is "Catching Feelings" Bad?

 People act like catching feelings is like catching a sickness that must be avoided at all costs.
 I knew girls in college who would develop feelings for the guy they were hooking up with and then completely ghost him to avoid confronting their feelings.
 Nowadays, women are expected to hook up with no emotions because developing feelings is often seen as being weak.
 This contributes to the feminist narrative that women need to be more like men to be empowered, which completely disregards the strength behind femininity and vulnerability.

 The feminist narrative that women need to be like men to be empowered disregards the strength behind femininity.

 Feelings don’t make you weak; they make you strong.